Webster City Branch Hours Changing

 We’re more than just someone standing on the other side of the counter, a person seated behind a desk, a voice on the phone.
 We’re your neighbors, and we can’t wait to help you meet your financial goals.

-Timothy has served in nearly every role of a community bank over the past 28 years.
-As President and Chief Executive Officer of WCF, as well as a member of bank’s Board of Directors, he is responsible for the daily activities and financial performance of the bank and shareholder relations, while working closely with and managing members of the executive team.
-His secret to success: “I pride myself on frequently visiting with all members of the bank staff.
-My approach is to hire the best bankers possible and ensure they have the relevant training, tools, and financial products to perform their jobs at a high level, which allows them to flourish and provide our customers with excellent service without being micromanaged.”
-Timothy is a graduate of Simpson College and the Graduate School of Banking at the University of Wisconsin-Madison.
-His hobbies include travel (he has been to every U.S. state other than Alaska and many foreign countries) and following University of Iowa athletics (Go, Hawks!).
+Tim has served in nearly every role of a community bank over the past 32 years.
+As President/Chief Executive Officer and a member of the Board of Directors of WCF since April 26, 2021, he is responsible for the daily activities and performance of the bank, including managing the bank’s Executive Team, and is the primary point of contact for shareholders.
+His banking philosophy is simple.
+“I pride myself on frequently visiting with all members of the bank staff and getting to know them on a personal level.
+My approach is to hire the best bankers possible and ensure they have the relevant training, tools, and financial products to perform their jobs at a high level.
+This allows them to flourish professionally while focusing on providing our customers with excellent service.”
+Tim is a graduate of Simpson College (Indianola, Iowa) and the Graduate School of Banking at the University of Wisconsin-Madison.
+His hobbies include travel and following University of Iowa Hawkeye athletics.
+He is actively involved with St. Paul Lutheran Church in Webster City, serving in leadership positions and volunteering with the church’s local food pantry.

 Kelly has served within the banking industry for the past 26 years, performing all aspects of lending and managing banking functions.
 He currently serves WCF in a variety of roles, including senior vice president as well as market president and senior loan officer for Tama/Toledo operations.
 Kelly earned a bachelor’s degree in finance at Buena Vista University and a master’s degree from the Graduate School of Banking in Madison, Wisconsin.
 He is a part of the Region 6 Housing Trust Board.
 He enjoys spending time with family and friends, golfing, hunting and doing just about anything outdoors.